yigegong/cse15l-lab-report3/README.md

 plos/pmed.0020232.txt:        than US hospitals.
 Put another way, the impact of avoparcin use on European hospitals was plos/pmed.0020232.txt:        Despite the evidence that avoparcin use has had a large impact on the emergence and
 ```
+ **Explanation**: In this case, it gives the line that contain exactly the word "avoparcin", which is useful as it narrows the focus by matching word instead of matching strings to exclude unwanted or even irrelavant search results; for example, it excludes irrelavent results like "generally" when you are searching for "gene".